odilonjk/dbt_fundamentals/README.md

 ## TODO

 - Transform the seeds in a init.sql script executed by docker-compose when starting up the PostgreSQL container.
 When executing the init.sql, it should have a column with the current timestamp to be used to check the data freshness.
 (It's a bad practice to keep huge `.csv` files as seeds.
 The only file here that makes sense to be a seed in the `raw_cities.csv`.)
-- Add tests (I'll address it when taking the next step from the course).